How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 There Are Approximately 60-100 Million Unowned or Feral Cats in the US.
 (NCBI)

 Seventy-six percent (76%) of the feral cat populations call urban areas “home.”
-The council admits while there are no real numbers of how many feral and stray cats there are in America, this is the best hypothesis.
+The council admits that while there are no real numbers on how many stray and feral cats there are in America, this is the best hypothesis.

 “One female cat that hasn’t been spayed, along with her offspring, can create 420,000 cats in seven years.”